colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 ====================

 Colcon is a command line tool to build and test multiple software packages.
-Those packages are built and tested in a workspace, but what is a workspace?
+Those packages are built and tested in a **colcon workspace**, but what is a workspace?

 What's in a workspace?
 ----------------------